pingcap/docs/reference/best-practices/java-app.md

 By executing `jstack pid`, you can output the IDs and stack information of all threads in the target process.
 There is only the Java stack in the default output.
 If you want to output the C++ stack in the JVM at the same time, add the `-m` option.

-By using jstack multiple times, you can easily locate the stuck issue (such as updating only through Mybatis BatchExecutor flush) or the deadlock issue (such as the failure to send an SQL statement because test programs are preempting a lock in the application)
+By using jstack multiple times, you can easily locate the stuck issue (for example, a slow query from application's view due to using Batch ExecutorType in Mybatis) or the application deadlock issue (for example, the application does not send any SQL statement because it is preempting a lock before sending it)

 In addition, `top -p $ PID -H` or Java swiss knife are common methods to view the thread ID.
 Also, to locate the issue of "a thread occupies a lot of CPU resources and I don't know what it is executing", do the following steps: